 Creating great content, on a regular basis, for your website is a well known way for your website to reach a larger range of keywords and phrases, and target potential customers at all different stages of the purchasing journey.
 However, for your website to attract the most traffic, it has to provide the best possible information.
 And to do so, your content will need auditing from time to time.
 But what are the different purposes of content auditing?
 And how can content auditing help your business?
 Well, here at Pumpkin Web Design, we are Preston’s leading web design and web marketing experts.
 And we work with companies across the North West, from Southport to Wigan, and even Manchester. to deliver web marketing solutions that really work.
 As a result, we have produced this guide to everything you should know about content auditing.

-What are the different purposes of content auditing?
+What are the different purposes of website content auditing?

 For your content audit to be effective, it’s important to decide on an overall purpose.
 The most common reasons for auditing your content include: